vittorioromeo/SSVOpenHexagon/README.md

 ## Changelog ##

+Version 1.6

+* Fixed: impossible patterns with extreme difficulty multipliers (should be fixed) - **getPerfectDelayDM** is a new function that takes difficulty multiplier into account
+* Fixed: outdated level documentation file
+* Added: flash effect on death
+* Added: pulse effect option is saved when closing the game
+* Added: **mouse-button control** (use left/right buttons to spin)
+* Added: **custom sounds** for level packs (they work differently from normal sounds, please refer to the sounds documentation)

 Version 1.52

 * Fixed: non-folders in Packs/ directory caused crash
 * Fixed: impossible wall bug with low difficulty multipliers